-Management Measure 4.1: Enhance Existing Fats, Oil & Grease (FOG) Program
+Management Measure 4.1: Enhance Existing Fats, Oil & Grease Program

 Fats, oil, and grease (FOG) are considered to be a leading cause of blockages in sanitary sewers, and the EPA estimates that blockages account for nearly 50 percent of all SSOs nationwide.
-This control action enables the City of Corpus Christi to determine the proper size and design for grease interceptors, to inspect traps regularly, and to require grease interceptors be effectively maintained by businesses.
+This Management Measure enables the City of Corpus Christi to determine the proper size and design for grease interceptors, to inspect traps regularly, and to require grease interceptors be effectively maintained by businesses.

-•WHAT: Almost all of the City's food service establishments (FSE) are required to have a grease interceptor and this is initially enforced by Development Services through the building permit process.
+•WHAT: Almost all of the City's Food Service Establishments (FSE) are required to have a grease interceptor and this is initially enforced by Development Services through the building permit process.
 Thereafter, FSEs are inspected annually by the City's Pretreatment staff.
 Inspections include reviewing manifests for grease interceptor cleaning frequency and analyzing Hexane Extractible Material (HEM) levels, which cannot exceed 200 mg/l.
 The hexane solvent methodology is used to measure total oils and grease.
-A Notice of Violation is sent to FSEs where exceedances are observed, with a requirement to increase the interceptor cleaning frequency.
+A Notice of Violation is sent to FSEs where exceedance is observed, with a requirement to increase the interceptor cleaning frequency.
 Continued exceedances may result in a requirement for a larger or more effective interceptor.

-In addition to notices in utility bills, residents are advised to avoid putting grease in the drains at the annual World of Water event and similar events throughout the City.
-The City provides fat trapper containers and bags at no charge to attendees.
+On inserts included in City utility bills, at Earth Day Bay Day and similar events throughout the City, residents receive information on problems associated with disposing of grease down drains and are advised to avoid this practice.
+The City provides fat trapper containers and bags at no charge to attendees at public events.

-•WHO: City of Corpus Christi Public Utilities, Corpus Christi- Nueces County Health Department, Food Service Establishments (FSE Program).

-•WHERE: All Food service establishments in the Cole and Ropes Parks contributing drainage areas.

-•GOAL: Reduce or eliminate SSOs resulting from blockages caused by FOG through monitoring and enforcement of the City's ordinances prohibiting grease input into the wastewater collection system

-•HOW: Through continuing efforts in the City's FOG program, enhanced by increased enforcement.

-•COSTS / SOURCE OF FUNDS: Approximately \$400,000 annually, in the range of Public Utilities operating budget.

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi Public Utilities Department
+- •WHO: City of Corpus Christi Public Utilities, Corpus Christi- Nueces County Health Department, Food Service Establishments (FSE Program). - •WHERE: All FSEs in the Cole and Ropes Parks contributing drainage areas. - •GOAL: Reduce or eliminate SSOs resulting from blockages caused by FOG through monitoring and enforcement of the City's ordinances prohibiting grease input into the wastewater collection system - •WHEN: Implementation beginning in Tier 1 and continuing. - •HOW: Through continuing efforts in the City's FOG program, enhanced by increased enforcement. - •COSTS/SOURCE OF FUNDS: Approximately \$400,000 annually, in the range of Public Utilities operating budget. - •RESPONSIBLE ORGANIZATION(S): City of Corpus Christi Public Utilities Department

-Table 23.
+Table 22.
 MM 4.1.
 Enhance existing Fats, Oil & Grease (FOG) program.
 Implementation timeline schedule.